Environment & Energy: In-depth

 Strengthening the response to climate change

 UNDP has provided strategic guidance to the Government to develop a comprehensive and consolidated response to challenges related to climate change.
-It has assisted the Government in developing Lao PDR’s First National Communication on Climate Change to the United Nations Framework Convention on Climate Change, and is currently providing support to the Second National Communication.
+UNDP has assisted the Government in developing Lao PDR’s First National Communication on Climate Change to the United Nations Framework Convention on Climate Change, and is currently providing support to the Second National Communication.
 It also has assisted with development of the National Adaptation Plan of Action.
 These important documents, together with the National Strategy on Climate Change constitute the backbone of the Government’s policy framework for preventing and responding to climate change.
+Aspects of sustainable forestry and appropriate land use practices are important in supporting environmental integrity, provision of ecosystem services and building resilience.

 Improving environmental governance and promoting community-based natural resource management

 Lao PDR’s national legal framework related to environmental management is well-developed and relatively recent.
 In collaboration with the Government, UNDP has conducted a national self-assessment of capacity needs with regard to implementation of important global environmental conventions by Lao PDR.
-We also are implementing a follow-up project to the self-assessment, aiming to strengthen capacities at national and local levels for more effective implementation of legislation related to land degradation, biological diversity and climate change.
+We are also implementing a follow-up project to the self-assessment, aiming to strengthen capacities at national and local levels for more effective implementation of legislation related to land degradation, biological diversity and climate change adaptation and mitigation.